Drew Pritchard: The Salvage Hunter

 How did your TV show come about?

-There was an advert in the Antiques Trade Gazette saying something like “Are you a man in a van travelling to antiques fairs and architectural salvage yards?
-If so please contact us.”
-I read it and didn’t do anything about it and then a few days later a friend brought it into me and said “This is you, give them a call!”
-I waited another six to eight weeks before I rang them and they came up from London.
-I did a 20 minute piece to camera and then a year later they offered me a ten part deal.
+There was an advert in the Antiques Trade Gazette saying something like, “Are you a man in a van travelling to antique fairs and architectural salvage yards?
+If so, please contact us.”
+I read it and didn’t do anything about it, and then a few days later, a friend brought it to me and said, “This is you; give them a call!”
+I waited another six to eight weeks before I rang them, and they came up from London.
+I did a 20-minute piece to camera, and then a year later, they offered me a ten-part deal.
 We didn’t take it seriously and just saw it as a bit of fun.
 Eight series later, we’re still going!!

-I’d love to own a chimney piece by Robert Adam, a chair by Rene Macintosh, a piece of stained glass by Byrne-Jones or Henry Holiday, a chair by Carlo Bugatti or my ultimate find would be a Bugatti T35B race car designed by his brother Ettori; the ulimate piece of art, meeting industry, meeting design.
+I’d love to own a chimneypiece by Robert Adam, a chair by Rene Macintosh, a piece of stained glass by Byrne-Jones or Henry Holiday, a chair by Carlo Bugatti, or my ultimate find would be a Bugatti T35B race car designed by his brother Ettori—the ultimate piece of art, meeting industry, meeting design.

 Photography by Eleri Griffiths